zekusmaximus/zyjeski/content/stories/eternal-return/01-chapter-1.md

 033, who had authenticated 203 fragments before uploading in 2042.
 I thought about the correlation between temporal anomaly authentication and upload success rates.
-If consciousness preservation created temporal recursion, and archaeologists who recognized the recursion achieved higher preservation success, then recognition wasn't just observation �?"it was participation in the temporal structure that made preservation p ossible.
+If consciousness preservation created temporal recursion, and archaeologists who recognized the recursion achieved higher preservation success, then recognition wasn't just observation, it was participation in the temporal structure that made preservation p ossible.
 I opened my personal preservation planning file.
 I had been deferring the decision for three years, uncomfortable with the philosophical implications, uncertain whether digital